Sustainability and Community

 - Focus on Community Needs: Education reorients students toward understanding and addressing local issues while recognizing global influences.

+- Relationship Building: Students form meaningful connections with their environment, communities, and diverse cultures, fostering collaboration and understanding.
 Through these outcomes, education serves as a foundation for cultivating sustainability and preparing students to be changemakers in their communities and beyond.

 Center for Excellence in Teaching and Learning